To setup GrassBlade LRS, your system must meet the following requirements:

 Doesn’t work on:

-Godaddy Managed WordPress Hosting.
+Godaddy Managed WordPress: Not supported.
 They won’t disable mandatory caching.